Missionary: Impossible: Plot

 In an attempt to end a PBS pledge drive which interrupts a favorite show of his (a Thames Television British sitcom titled Do Shut Up), Homer anonymously pledges $10,000 to the network.
 However he is traced by the network, who press him for the money, but when it quickly becomes apparent that he cannot pay, he is chased by pledge drive host Betty White and a mob of PBS personalities (including the cast of Do Shut Up, Fred Rogers, Yo-Yo Ma, the Teletubbies, Big Bird, Oscar the Grouch, and Elmo).
-Homer claims sanctuary in the church, where Reverend Lovejoy gets the heat off him by sending him to be a missionary in Microatia via a plane marked "Christian Relief", even though he has little religious faith and knowledge of Christianity (such as mispronouncing Jesus as Jebus).
+Homer claims sanctuary in the church, where Reverend Lovejoy gets the heat off him by sending him to be a missionary in Microatia via a plane marked "Christian Relief", even though he has little religious faith and knowledge of Christianity (such as mispronouncing Jesus as Jeebus).

 Homer arrives on an island and meets the outgoing missionaries, Craig and Amy (who immediately leave as soon as Homer arrives), and the natives, including a native girl who he names Lisa Jr. because she sounds just like Lisa.
 After initially despairing that there is no television or beer, and resorting to licking frogs for their hallucinogenic poison, Homer tries to teach them about religion, but realizes that he knows nothing.
 Instead, he decides to build a casino, introducing the natives to alcohol (brewed from holy water), gambling, gluttony, and violence to the island, ruining their virtuous way of life.

 After the failure of the casino, Homer builds a chapel in penance, but he and Lisa Jr. ring the bell too loudly, causing an earthquake that releases a river of lava.
 As the two are about to sink to their deaths in the lava, the scene cuts to another pledge drive – this time, however, for the Fox network.
 It is revealed that The Simpsons itself is in danger of cancellation, while the entire network is facing financial hardship.
 Various Fox show personalities, including a cranky Rupert Murdoch, are manning the phones; the host is again Betty White, who entreats the viewers to help keep "crude, low-brow programming", such as Family Guy, on air.
 A caller pledges $10,000; Murdoch excitedly tells them that they have saved the network.
 The caller is revealed to be Bart, who responds to Murdoch's declaration by saying "Wouldn't be the first time".